DMalonas/MandelbrotSet/README.md

-A	GUI-driven	Fractal	generator	that	allows	the	user	to	view	and	explore	the	Mandelbrot	set	graphically MVC architecture implementation in Java.
+A	GUI-driven	Fractal	generator	that	allows	the	user	to	view	and	explore	the	Mandelbrot	set	graphically.

+MVC architecture implementation in Java.
 Create the mandelbrot set.